SS Queen of Bermuda: Building

 The ship had eight water-tube boilers with a combined heating surface of 39720 sqft.
 The boilers supplied steam at 400 lb_{f}/in^{2} to two steam turbines.
 The turbines drove electric generators that powered electric motors to drive her four screws, giving her a speed of 19 kn.
+The ship also featured a new innovations that included a cooling system with individual control knobs in each stateroom that passengers were able to regulate the temperature.
 As built, she had three funnels.

 Liner, auxiliary cruiser and troop ship

-In 1933 Queen of Bermuda joined Monarch of Bermuda on scheduled services between New York and Hamilton, Bermuda.
+On February 27th, 1933 the Queen of Bermuda set sail on her maiden voyage, joining Monarch of Bermuda on scheduled services between New York and Hamilton, Bermuda.
 A round trip took six days.